silazare/aws-kubernetes-selfhosted/README.md

 # Self-Hosted Kubernetes in AWS for development

-The project was intended to make Selfhosted Kubernetes Medium way on IaaS AWS with no any managed services.
+The project was intended to make Selfhosted Kubernetes Medium Well way on IaaS AWS with no any managed services.
+1 master node + 3 worker nodes + 1 HAProxy LB node
-Not production ready!
+!!!
+Not fully production ready !!!

 ## Cluster Boostrap